 Events

-The Weiser Fire District Board meets on the second Tuesday of each month at 7:00p at 167 W Commercial Street, Weiser (main station).
+The Weiser Fire District Board meets on the second Monday of each month at 7:00p at 167 W Commercial Street, Weiser (main station).

 Monthly Meeting